jlehtoma/2015-11-10-idiv-dplyr-tidyr/README.md

 * Show how data manipulation in R can be made more efficient using package `dplyr`

+**NOTE** that in 90 mins we have barely time to scratch these topics.
+The best outcome is therefore that the participants are aware of them and can start exploring the topics and packages in more detail.

 ### Description

 For already a good while, R has been *the* go-to computational environment for